 Traffic data used in bicycle exposure studies to date have been non-specific to the study period, limited in spatial and temporal coverage, and/or highly aggregated (in time and vehicle type).
 Of the 42 studies included in Table 1, only 4 report traffic data collected at the locations and time periods of air quality measurements.
-Kaur, Nieuwenhuijsen, and Colvile (2005)1 and McNabola et al. (2008)2 retrieved unclassified hourly vehicle volumes from traffic signal data at major intersections on the study routes.
-Hatzopoulou, Weichenthal, Dugum, et al. (2013) collected intermittent manual vehicle counts using five vehicle classes for 10-20 min periods sequentially at dozens of locations around the onroad measurement area.
-Quiros et al. (2013) performed intermittent manual vehicle classes (including bicycles and pedestrians) at a single location on the study corridor.
+Kaur et al. (2005)1 and McNabola et al. (2008)2 retrieved unclassified hourly vehicle volumes from traffic signal data at major intersections on the study routes.
+Hatzopoulou et al. (2013) collected intermittent manual vehicle counts using 5 vehicle classes for 10-20 minute periods sequentially at dozens of locations around the on-road measurement area.
+Quiros et al. (2013) performed intermittent manual vehicle counts for 5-minute periods using 9 vehicle classes (including bicycles and pedestrians) at a single location on the study corridor.

 The next major factors for exposure concentrations, after weather and motor vehicle traffic, are the study setting and methodology.
-Comparing measured exposure concentrations across studies reveals wide ranges (Table 1), indicative of different study settings (time frame, city, and locational characteristics) and different experimental methods (instruments, sampling strategy, aggregation, etc.).
+Comparing measured exposure concentrations across studies reveals wide ranges (Table 1), indicative of different study settings (time frame, city, locational characteristics) and different experimental methods (instruments, sampling strategy, aggregation, etc.).
 Potentially important differences among study settings include traffic patterns, weather conditions, vehicle fleets and fuels, urban form, and topography.
-Boogaard et al. (2009) compare bicyclists' on-road exposure concentrations in 11 Dutch cities over a three-month period (using a consistent methodology) and report coefficients of variability for UFP and $PM{2.5}$ of 0.22 and 0.86 among cities.
-For comparison, the coefficients of variability for UFP and $PM{2.5}$ among studies in Table 1 are 0.64 and 0.76.
+Boogaard et al. (2009) compare bicyclists' on-road exposure concentrations in 11 Dutch cities over a 3-month period (using a consistent methodology) and report coefficients of variability for UFP and PM{2.5} of 0.22 and 0.86 among cities.
+For comparison, the coefficients of variability for UFP and PM{2.5} among studies in Table 1 are 0.64 and 0.76.

-4. Bicyclists' Air Pollution Intake
+4 Bicyclists' Air Pollution Intake

 The mass of air pollutants that cross the body boundary through the mouth and nose is the intake dose (Ott et al., 2007).
 Estimates of intake dose rates per unit time combine exposure concentrations with a respiration rate; intake dose rates per unit distance also take travel duration into account (as does total intake dose over a journey).
-Some studies consider only duration (not respiration) by estimating cumulative exposure, such as Nwokoro et al. (2012) and Ragettli et al. (2013).
+Some studies consider only duration (not respiration) by estimating cumulative exposure, such as (Nwokoro et al., 2012; Ragettli et al., 2013).
 Measurement and analysis of bicyclists' pollutant intake facilitates a transition toward a dose-oriented estimation of health effects.

-4.1.
-Respiration
+4.1 Respiration

-Respiration rate is commonly expressed as the minute respiratory volume (or minute ventilation, $V{\rm E}$) - which is the volume of air displaced per minute.
-Minute respiratory volume is the product of the tidal volume $V{\rm T}$ and the breathing frequency $f{\rm r}$ (breaths per minute).
-Tidal volume $V{\rm T}$ is the volume of air displaced in a single breath; typical ranges are 1.4-2.2 L for bicyclists and 0.6-0.8 L for persons at rest or in a car (Int Panis et al., 2010).
-Multiplying $V{\rm E}$ by the average exposure concentration yields the average pollutant inhalation rate in mass per unit time.
+Respiration rate is commonly expressed as the minute respiratory volume (or minute ventilation, V_E) - which is the volume of air displaced per minute.
+Minute respiratory volume is the product of the tidal volume V_T and the breathing frequency f_r (breaths per minute).
+Tidal volume V_T is the volume of air displaced in a single breath; typical ranges are 1.4 to 2.2 liters (L) for bicyclists and 0.6 to 0.8 L for persons at rest or in a car (Int Panis et al., 2010).
+Multiplying